 Continuing access to PBS medicines

-People affected by bushfires who are already taking a PBS-subsidised medicine can obtain it without a prescription under temporary emergency rules.
+People affected by bushfires (or COVID-19) who are already taking a PBS-subsidised medicine can obtain it without a prescription under these emergency rules.

 Natural disaster safety

 Learn how to cope both during and after a bushfire, or other natural disaster, and find out more about the sources of help and information available.

 Safeguard the mental health both of you and your children and get reliable information here on helping bushfire victims and firefighters.